MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/track-without-set-regarding.md

 ---
 title: "Track an email or appointment without linking it to a specific row in your app (Dynamics 365 apps) | MicrosoftDocs" ms.custom:
-description: Use set regarding in Dynamics 365 App for Outlook to link an email message or meeting to a specific row in your Dynamics 365 app. ms.date: 04/15/2021 ms.reviewer: ms.service: crm-online
+description: Use Track without Regarding in Dynamics 365 App for Outlook to link an email message or meeting without linking it to a specific row. ms.date: 04/15/2021 ms.reviewer: ms.service: crm-online